 The Parish Council offices are located in Longburrow Hall, just off of Park Lane.
 This runs down from the 'Royal Oak' pub towards Mallards Court and Hallbottom Farm.
 Longburrow is just on the left hand side

-The Parish Office is open weekdays from 10.00am to 12 noon.
+The Parish Office is open Monday, Wednesday and Friday from 10.00am to 12 noon.
 Very occasionally, these times might change at short notice if the office has to be left unmanned.

-The Parish Clerk can be contacted Monday to Friday 8.30am -2.30pm.
-She can be contacted by writing to her at Longburrow Hall, Park Lane, Stokenchurch, Bucks HP14 3TQ; by telephoning 01494 482403 or by e-mailing firstname.lastname@example.org
+The Parish Council can be contacted by writing to Longburrow Hall, Park Lane, Stokenchurch, Bucks HP14 3TQ; by telephoning 01494 482403 or by e-mailing firstname.lastname@example.org

 There are many miles of walks on the footpaths and bridleways surrounding the parish.
 Examples can be found in the Chiltern Society Footpath map No. 14 - Stokenchurch and Chinnor.
 Stokenchurch is on both the Chiltern Way, a 125 mile long distance path, and on the Chiltern Cycleway, a 170 mile circular cycle route.
 For more details see the Chiltern Society website - www.chilternsociety.org.uk.
 The Society maps can also be purchased online on the same website.